Skip to main content

 Faculty Resources for Digital Accessibility

-Universal Design for Digital Accessibility, addressing multiple needs such as visual, physical, auditory, and cognitive needs.
+Universal Design for Digital Accessibility addresses multiple needs such as visual, physical, auditory, and cognitive needs.
+We invite you to learn more below.

 What is Digital Accessibility?

 Digital accessibility happens when a person can easily navigate and understand the content of a website, application, electronic document, or media file.
-Put another way, people can access and use digital content and tools through various devices like computers, mobiles, or assistive technologies.
+Put another way, something is digitally accessible when people can access and use digital content and tools through various devices like computers, mobiles, or assistive technologies.

 Why is Accessibility Important?